SREILLIC/FYP/README.md

 1 - Download ONLY the "FYP.apk" file from my GitHub repo (https://github.com/SREILLIC/FYP).
 2 - Install it on your ANDROID device.
+3 - If you don't see it, that's because apk creation failed on the last step...again.

 # Installation (the HARD way - for making your own kivy apps in WSL2):
 If you didn't know, WSL2 is basically Linux installed unto Windows!